-Edited by Grawemeyer Awards executive director Allen E. Dittmer • Hardcover • 262 pages
+Edited by Allen E. Dittmer, Marc Satterwhite, Heywood M. Petry, Susan R. Garrett, and Rodger A. Payne • Hardcover • 262 pages

 "Great challenges need great solutions brought about by great thinking.
 What is so compelling — and laudable — about the Grawemeyer Awards is that they shine the spotlight on ideas that have the potential to improve our world.
 Over the course of more than 20 years, this prestigious prize has succeeded in bringing to the forefront some truly profound concepts in music, world order, psychology, religion and education." —Dr. Nancy Zimpher, President, University of Cincinnati